henryreith/Universal-Google-Drive-ID-Extractor/README.md

 **Success Response (200):**

 Returns an array of results.
-If an ID can't be found for a specific URL, its googleID will be null.
+If an ID can't be found for a specific URL, its googleDriveID will be null.

 { \
   "results": [ \